 Only I get to about a third of the way through, and it’s all still really hum-drum.
 Lady C’s life sucks.
 She mopes a lot about how much her life sucks.
 She finds a lover and fucks him, twice, but he turns out to be a bit of a dickhead (he has a cry about having to wait around and stay erect while she finishes – damn, masculinity is fragile).
 So, that doesn’t work out, and then Lady C’s life sucks so much that she basically wants to die.
 Sir Hubby throws a little bitch fit of his own, because Lady C wants to get a servant.
 There’s a lot of arguments about capitalism.
 Where.
 Is.
 The.
 Filth?

 Lady C eventually finds a new lover in the form of the bogan gamekeeper, and that cheers her up for about a minute – but from then on, it’s just a downhill run of symbolism.
 “Oooh, the aristocrat is having an affair with a commoner, industrialisation is bad, capitalism is bad, the intellectuals have unfair dominion over the working classes!”, etc etc. God, there is so much whining!
 The dirty bits were really far too few and far between to hold my attention at all.
 What’s worse: they weren’t even that dirty, really.
-The most obscene thing I came across was the gamekeeper dropping a few c-bombs (and I can see how that might have been shocking pre-sexual revolution).
-Otherwise, it’s just a load of smack about being all aquiver and stirrings in her womb.
+The most obscene thing I came across was the gamekeeper dropping a few c-bombs (and I can see how that might have been shocking pre-sexual revolution, but now it’s pretty much par for the course).
+Other than that, it’s just a load of smack about Lady C being all aquiver and stirrings in her womb.
 Snore.

 There’s a lot of Maury-esque drama, too.
-Lady C finally gets knocked up, but she runs away to Venice for a while so she can tell Sir Hubby that it was some Fabio over there that planted the seed (she’s worried he’ll take it into his head to fire the gamekeeper if he finds out he’s the one sticking it to his wife).
+Lady C finally gets knocked up, but she runs away to Venice for a while so she can tell Sir Hubby that it was some Fabio over there that planted the seed (she’s worried he’ll fire the gamekeeper if he finds out he’s the one sticking it to his wife).
 Only, while she’s gone, the bogan gamekeeper’s bogan wife shows up and finds Lady C’s shit all over their bogan gamekeeper house.
-So, she throws a tanty and starts running her mouth off about what a cheating bastard he is to anyone who’ll listen.
+So, she throws a tanty and starts running her mouth off about what a cheating bastard he is.
 Word gets back to Sir Hubby, he puts two and two together, and Bogan Baby Daddy Gamekeeper gets fired anyway.
 Lady C gets to go back to complaining about how much life sucks.

 I had such high hopes, and Lady Chatterley’s Lover shat all over them.
 The only redeeming quality was a few cracking one-liners: